dovi-k/toodle/README.md

 ### **Database Structure**

-I have used MongoDB to set up the database for this project with the following collections:
+MongoDB was used to set up the database for this project with the following collections:

 #### **Users:**